 - Some of the fabled white sands of Waikiki Beach were actually imported from Molokai, 40 miles across the waters.
 Other sand came from as far away as Manhattan Beach, CA.

-My thanks to the Hawaii Visitors and Convention Bureau for a portion of the content used in this feature.
+Thank you to the Hawaii Visitors and Convention Bureau for a portion of the content used in this feature.